 Scott holds a BA in History from Kenyon College and was captain of the Men’s Basketball team.

 Lilly is proud to serve as a Board Member for the American Autoimmune Related Diseases Association (AARDA) and also founded the 50 Cents for 50 Million Campaign – an initiative to raise awareness for the 50 million Americans battling 100+ autoimmune diseases.
-Under her direction, the campaign secured high level sponsorships, media coverage in notable outlets, hosted several well-attended events and most importantly positively impacted the lives of patients battling autoimmune diseases.
-Now in its third year, Lilly continues to oversee the campaign as a Senior Advisor.
+Under her direction, the campaign secured high-level sponsorships, media coverage in notable outlets, hosted several well-attended events and most importantly positively impacted the lives of patients battling autoimmune diseases.

 Advisors to the Board